-The RX-Series goes off-hook and dials that number.
-In addition, telephone numbers can be stored in the RX-Series's memory locations, then dialed from those locations.
+The modem goes off-hook and dials that number.
+In addition, telephone numbers can be stored in the modem's memory locations, then dialed from those locations.

-While the RX-Series is configured for V.25bis autodialing, you can still pick up the telephone handset attached to the modem, dial a telephone number manually, and press the <DATA> key to establish a data connection.
-In addition, pressing the <DATA> key for three or more seconds causes the RX-Series to redial the telephone number stored in memory location 0.
+While the modem is configured for V.25bis autodialing, you can still pick up the telephone handset attached to the modem, dial a telephone number manually, and press the <DATA> key to establish a data connection.
+In addition, pressing the <DATA> key for three or more seconds causes the modem to redial the telephone number stored in memory location 0.